 Fueled by Tag Coffee.

-We’re a small close-knit team that works together every day– it’s always been our goal to serve the people in this community to the best of our ability, through the products and content that we create.
-We hope we’re doing that well and that it blesses you!
+We’re a small close-knit team that works together every day.
+It has always been our goal to serve the people in this community to the best of our ability through the products and content we create.
+We hope we are doing that well and that it blesses you!